-During the semester, three projects will be assigned.
+I will assign three projects during the semester.
 If available, you may have some class time to begin or work on the project, but it will be designed for you to complete at home.
 If you are working on this project in groups, you must demonstrate that you contributed to the group answer.
 I also require individual submissions of the project, not one group paper.
 Each project will be worth 25 points toward your course grade.
 Late projects may be graded.
 If graded, it receives a 20% penalty.